Landing Pag Banner Dach Misery Of Maintenance Scaled

 Because SFT is easy to use and set up, it can be limited in performance and scalability.
 Managed file transfer is designed to manage the exchange of large files between multiple systems and end-users.

-Ability to Integrate
+Ability to integrate

 Both SFTP and MFT can be integrated with other systems and workflows, but MFT solutions are more equipped to integrate with enterprise systems and complex end-to-end workflows.
-This makes managed file transfer a better option for automating file transfer activity and enchanting business processes.
+This makes managed file transfer a better option for automating file transfer activity and enhancing business processes.

 Healthcare